nimranoor99/02_Health_App_And_Device_Devlopment_Project/README.md

 **Testing and Validation**
 <br>
 * **Simulation Results:** Multiple techniques has been used to make sure that no compromise on accuracy of device can be made.
-For some tesing check the attached file of **Testing of Different Proposed Devices**
+For some tesing check the attached file of **Testing of Different Proposed Devices**.
+Demonstration videos also added
 *  **Image:** Provided multiple image of the assembled hardware device and mobile applications.
 <br>